skydoves/landscapist/docs/image-component-and-plugin.md

 }
 ```

+Note the `data class`.
+A plugin set is compared to decide whether the component an image was handed
+has changed, and images skip when it has not, so a plugin the runtime cannot compare is a new value
+on every composition and costs every image carrying it its skipping.
+Make a custom plugin a data
+class, or give it `equals` and `hashCode` over whatever configures it.

 By creating a custom `LoadingStatePlugin`, you can define unique behavior tailored to the loading state of the image.
 This gives you the freedom to handle loading scenarios in a way that best suits your application's requirements.

 Now you can add your own image plugin into the image component like so: